Xocash695/Projext/README.md

 - requires cmatrix command installed (can be installed via homebrew)
 - requires rust installed
 - requires speedest command installed (can be installed via homebrew)

+Note to run this you will need edit and change the file paths in files as currently this program only works the testing environment and is not ready for production usage by others.

 To run this program:
 ```